Erikrosenn/Geopolitical-cyberintelligence/2025-06-24/iran-s-financial-sector-takes-another-hit-as-largest-crypto-exchange-is-targeted.md

 ## TL;DR

  A pro-Israel hacktivist group stole more than $90 million from Iran's largest cryptocurrency exchange .
 The attack marks the second attack on Iran’s financial systems in as many days .
-The group that self identifies as Gonjeshe Darande claimed responsibility for the attack on Nobitex .
+The group that self identifies as Gonjeshe Darande in Persian claimed responsibility for the attack .

 ## Full Article